davmac314/dinit/README.md

 ## Introduction

-"Dinit" is a service supervisor with dependency support which can also act as the system "init" program.
-It was created with the intention of providing a portable init system that could serve as a lighter-weight alternative to the Linux-only Systemd.
+_Dinit_ is a service supervisor with dependency support which can also act as the system "init" program.
+It was created with the intention of providing a portable init system with dependency management, that was functionally superior to many extant inits.
+On Linux it can serve as a lighter-weight alternative to Systemd.
+Development goals include clean design, robustness, portability, usability, and avoiding feature bloat (whilst still handling a variety of use cases).

-Specifically, Dinit can launch multiple services in parallel, with dependency management (i.e. if one service's operation depends on another, the latter service will be started first).
+To elaborate, Dinit can launch multiple services in parallel, with dependency management (i.e. if one service's operation depends on another, the latter service will be started first).
 It  can monitor the process corresponding to a service, and re-start it if it dies, and it can do this in an intelligent way, first "rolling back" all dependent services, and restarting them when their dependencies are satisfied.
 However, the precise nature of dependency relations between services is highly configurable.
-The "dinitctl" tool can be used to start or stop services and check their state (by issuing commands to the "dinit" daemon).
+The _dinitctl_ tool can be used to start or stop services and check their state (by issuing commands to the "dinit" daemon).